It was the epicenter of social and economic life during the Roman Empire: it housed houses, temples, palaces and squares where Romans gathered.

 How much time do I need to visit the Roman Forum?

-Whether you do it on your own or with an expert guide, it will take you at least an hour and a half to walk the entire route.
+Whether you do it on your own or with an expert guide, it will take you about an hour and a half at least to walk through the whole thing.

 Along the way you will stop to see the most important buildings, stroll along the Via Sacra, marvel at the Arch of Triumph and Trajan's Column...